lonestone/nzoth/README.md

 ## Warning

-⚠️ **Module Augmentation Warning**: This package augments the Zod module by adding a `.openapi()` method to all Zod types.
+⚠️ **Module Augmentation Warning**: This package augments the Zod module by adding a `.meta()` method to all Zod types.
 This is a global modification that affects all Zod instances in your application.
 This is done to provide a seamless integration with OpenAPI documentation generation [see here](./packages/core/src/server.ts).

 ## Schema Definition